The Cribs: Night Network (2019–2024)

 On 8 June, the band announced on their social media pages, with four hours notice, their first live performance in nearly two years.
 This turned out to be a pre-recorded webcam broadcast of "Be Safe", featuring Lee Ranaldo performing his spoken word part, from their residences across the world (Ryan in Queens, New York, Gary in Portland, Oregon, Ross in Wakefield and Lee in Manhattan, New York).

 On 12 August 2020, a day over three years since their last new material 24-7 Rock Star Shit, the band's social media profile pictures changed to a stylised test card.
 The following day on 13 August 2020, the band announced their return with a new song to be broadcast on BBC Radio 6 Music.
 The song turned out to be lead single "Running Into You" and subsequently the band announced new album Night Network to be released on 13 November 2020, along with artwork, tracklisting and a video for "Running Into You" starring Sam Riley.

 Released into the UK COVID-19 lockdown of 2020, the band had all of their scheduled headline touring to support the album delayed.
-The album release was therefore celebrated with a socially distanced performance at Liverpools legendary Cavern Club on the 21st November.
+The album release was therefore celebrated with a socially distanced performance at Liverpool's legendary Cavern Club on 21 November.
 This performance was streamed worldwide as a PPV via the Veeps platform.

-On July 15, 2021, The Cribs released a cover of the Comet Gain song "Fingernailed For You" as part of the Kill Rock Stars label's 30th anniversary covers compilation "Stars Rock Kill (Rock Stars)".
+On 15 July 2021, the Cribs released a cover of the Comet Gain song "Fingernailed For You" as part of the Kill Rock Stars label's 30th anniversary covers compilation "Stars Rock Kill (Rock Stars)".